 I cooked two briskets on December 13th.
 Right now I’m in Tennessee for the holidays and having some bbq withdrawal.
 As I sit here in 30 degree weather with spitting snow, I know there a lot of other folks in the same boat.

 I use Certified Angus Brisket weighing about 13 pounds and a cooker temperature ranging from 200 – 250 degrees.
-I start them cooking fat side up and flip them to fat side down after 3 hours.
+I start Viagra 100mg them Viagra cooking fat side up and flip them to fat side down after 3 hours.
 I wrap the brisket in aluminum foil after it reaches 165 degrees internal temperature, or after 5 hours (whichever comes first).
 I cook my brisket to 198 degrees and let it rest in an Igloo cooler for at least 1 hour prior to slicing and serving.

 I was looking through some old papers today and came across some notes I had taken in 2002 while talking to a restaurant consultant from Texas who claimed to have been in the bbq business for the past 10-years.